babylonchain/staking-indexer/doc/staking.md

 ### State

 The system maintains two pieces of state:
 - *Active Staking Transactions*: A list of active staking transactions.
-It used to identify the current amount of Bitcoin that is locked in the system.
+It is used to identify the current amount of Bitcoin that is locked in the system.
 - *Overflow Staking Transactions*: A list of valid staking transactions that are over the staking cap.
 This list is only maintained to keep track of the entire system state as well as provide more novice users with enough